DiogoAngelim/openai-oauth/ENVIRONMENT.md

 # Environment Variables Reference

-## Backend (ECS/NestJS)
+## Backend (NestJS)
-Set these in AWS Secrets Manager or ECS task definition:
+Set these in your secrets manager or environment variables:
 - `DATABASE_URL`
 - `REDIS_URL`
 - `JWT_SECRET`